Co-modularity and Detection of Co-communities

-Then, $A_{ij}$ is generated under the degree corrected stochastic co-blockmodel. \end{Definition}
+Then, we call the generative mechanism of $A_{ij}$ `the degree corrected stochastic co-blockmodel'. \end{Definition}

-We note that the terminology `$X$-nodes' and `$Y$-nodes' is non-standard; we introduce it here, to increase clarity.
-To improve identifiability of parameters of the model in Definition \ref{coModCoComDet}, we introduce a specification favoured by many other authors \citep{newman2013spectral}, that $\theta_{z^{(X)}(i),z^{(X)}(j)}$ may take only two values:
+We note that the terminology `$X$-nodes' and `$Y$-nodes' is non-standard; we introduce it here, to increase clarity of exposition.
+To improve identifiability of parameters of the model in Definition \ref{coModCoComDet}, and defining a co-community as a pairing of the $X$-node grouping $g^{(X)}_p$ with the $Y$-node grouping $g^{(Y)}_q$, we introduce a special case of the blockmodel favoured by many other authors \citep{newman2013spectral}, that $\theta_{z^{(X)}(i),z^{(X)}(j)}$ may take only two values:

-We can also replace the Bernoulli model likelihood with a Poisson likelihood: because the Bernoulli success probability is typically small, and the number of potential edges (i.e., pairings of nodes) is large, a Poisson distribution with the same mean behaves very similarly, and so it makes little difference in practice \citep{zhao2012consistency,perry2012null}.
+We can also replace the Bernoulli model likelihood with a Poisson likelihood: because the Bernoulli success probability is typically small, and the number of potential edges (i.e., pairings of nodes) is large, a Poisson distribution with the same mean converges to the same distribution, and so it makes little difference in practice \citep{zhao2012consistency,perry2012null}.
 Its usage greatly simplifies the technical derivations.
 Hence, we calculate the model log-likelihood as follows (assuming $A_{ij}\in\{0,1\}$ and therefore $A_{ij}!=1$ for all $i$, $j$):

-If we want to let the network grow, it would be impractical to fully specify more complicated versions of the parametric model of Definition \ref{mainModelDef}, which completely account for all effects.
-Instead, we can make a non-parametric generalisation of this model incorporating more smoothing, based on the notion of the graphon.
-The graphon is a latent, smooth function which sets the probability between each pair of nodes, of a connection forming between that pair of nodes \citep{wolfe2013nonparametric}.
-In this setting, the graphon is not symmetric, due to the two different types of nodes modelled. \begin{Definition} For the Lipschitz-continuous graphon $f\in L\left((0,1)^2\right)$, with $\mathbf{A}$ defined according to Definition \ref{mainModelDef}, define connectivity functions $\phi^{(X)}\in L\left(0,1\right)$ and $\phi^{(Y)}\in L\left(0,1\right)$, and define latent orderings $\xi^{(X)}_i\overset{i.i.d.}{\sim}\mathcal{U}\left(0,1\right)$ and (independently) $\xi^{(Y)}_j\overset{i.i.d.}{\sim}\mathcal{U}\left(0,1\right)$ on the graphon margins of $X$ and $Y$-nodes $i\in\{1,...,m\}$ and $j\in\{1,...,l\}$ respectively.
-Then,